exaloop/codon/README.md

 fib(1000)
 ```

 This prime counting example showcases Codon's [OpenMP](https://www.openmp.org/) support, enabled with the addition of one line.
-The `@par` annotation tells the compiler to parallelize the following for-loop, in this case using a dynamic schedule, chunk size of 100, and 16 threads.
+The `@par` annotation tells the compiler to parallelize the following `for`-loop, in this case using a dynamic schedule, chunk size
+of 100, and 16 threads.

 ```python
 from sys import argv